The continuum spectrum of nonrelativistic multi-frequency Proca stars: Conclusions

 Multi-frequency states are organized into classes, defined by the number of independent frequencies (or, equivalently, independent field components) simultaneously present in a given configuration.
 Each class is further subdivided into families, characterized by the node numbers $n_i$ of the individual components of the vector wave function $\vec{\psi}(t,\vec{x})$.
 These families are labeled by the ordered triple $(n_x,n_y,n_z)$, where the entries can be chosen, without loss of generality, such that $n_x<n_y<n_z$.
 A summary of this classification for spherically symmetric multi-frequency states, along with their main properties, is provided in Table~\ref{table}.

-1-component multi-frequency states $(n_x)$ oscillate with one frequency and involve only one component of the wave function $\psi(t,\vec{x})$.
+1-component multi-frequency states $(n_x)$ oscillate with one frequency and involve only one component of the wave function $\vec{\psi}(t,\vec{x})$.
 They are therefore equivalent to stationary (i.e. single-frequency) states of constant linear polarization.
 These states have been exhaustively explored in~\cite{Nambo:2024hao,Nambo:2025lnu}, where it was shown that only the ground state $(n_x)=(0)$ is linearly stable.

-2- component multi-frequency states $(n_x,n_y)$ oscillate with two distinct frequencies and involve two components of the wave function $\psi(t,\vec{x})$.
+2-component multi-frequency states $(n_x,n_y)$ oscillate with two distinct frequencies and involve two components of the wave function $\vec{\psi}(t,\vec{x})$.
 They were first introduced in Ref.~\cite{Nambo:2024hao}, and their stability was explored preliminarily in Ref.~\cite{Nambo:2025lnu}, where it was shown that some of these configurations are linearly stable.
 In the present work, we have extended this analysis and found that linear stability is restricted to families of the form $(n_x,n_y)=(0,n_y)$.
 Moreover, we have identified the stable states within the first three such families, which are distributed along two distinct stability bands in each case.
 The first band is continuously connected to the ground state, whereas the second is not.
+For the $(n_x,n_y)=(0,1)$ family, the unstable band separating the two stable regions is triggered by $J=1$ modes, demonstrating the existence of configurations that are stable under radial perturbations but unstable against more general non-radial perturbations.

-3-component multi-frequency states $(n_x,n_y,n_z)$ oscillate with three different frequencies and involve all components of the wave function $\psi(t,\vec{x})$.
+3-component multi-frequency states $(n_x,n_y,n_z)$ oscillate with three different frequencies and involve all components of the wave function $\vec{\psi}(t,\vec{x})$.
 This represents the most general realization of multi-frequency configurations and, to our knowledge, the present paper provides the first systematic exploration of such solutions.
 We have found that linear stability is restricted to families of the form $(n_x,n_y,n_z)=(0,n_y,n_z)$, and have identified the stable states within the lowest such families.
 In general, stable states lie close to the ground state, although this is not always the case.
 There exist stable configurations in which a substantial fraction of particles occupy a component with nodes, as well as unstable configurations in which the majority of particles reside in the nodeless component.